vkocheryzhkin/cmag/CUDA/readme.txt

 SPH implementation of the following dynamic problems:

+- clone it inside C:\ProgramData\NVIDIA Corporation\NVIDIA GPU Computing SDK 3.2
+   so you don't need to copy libraries

-1. Fluid (incompressible Navier–Stokes)
+- Fluid (incompressible Navier–Stokes)
 	+ normalized density
 	- acceleration limit

-2. Beam (isotropic console beam)
+- Beam (isotropic console beam)
 	- not stable(wait ~30 sec to see)

-3. Fluid + Beam
+- Fluid + Beam
 	prototype is under construction.